Onnesok/shooterx/README.md

 ## Features

 - **Endless Gameplay:** Survive as long as you can against waves of asteroids and enemy ships.
-- **Dynamic Difficulty:** The game gets harder as your score increases—enemies spawn faster and move quicker.
+- **Dynamic Difficulty:** The game gets harder as your score increases—enemies spawn faster, move quicker, and enemy ships fire more frequently.
 - **Beautiful Parallax Backgrounds:** Multiple nebula and starfield backgrounds that cycle as you play.
 - **Intuitive Controls:** On-screen joystick for movement and a dedicated shoot button.
 - **Responsive UI:** Animated overlays for welcome, pause, score, and game over screens.
 - **Powerful Visuals:** Glassy effects, glowing buttons, and smooth animations.
 - **Score Tracking:** See your score at game over and challenge yourself to beat your high score.
+- **Lives System:** Start with multiple lives—each collision costs a life, and the game ends when all lives are lost.

 ## Screenshots